openrewrite/rewrite-recipe-markdown-generator/README.md

 ### Diff log

-It's possible to configure the markdown generator to create a diff log that generates something like [this](https://gist.github.com/mike-solomon/b72f6f857a7a8e40c996ec47c838ae95).
+It's possible to configure the markdown generator to create a diff log.
 That doc shows all of the recipes created since a particular version of OpenRewrite.
 Companies may want to see the work we've done for them since they've signed on.
 In order to make this log, please follow these steps: